St. Julian's School: Organisation

 St. Julian's is run by a not-for-profit association, whose 50+ members, as trustees, appoint the board of governors.
 The board in turn appoint the head and bursar.

 It is jointly accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The head is a member of the Heads' Conference (HMC).
-The school is also a member of the Council of British International Schools (COBIS).
+The school is also an accredited member of the Council of British International Schools (COBIS).

 Just under half the students at St. Julian's are Portuguese, with British the next largest nationality, and more than 40 other countries represented.